 spell to influence the weather and a Christian praying for rain are performing

 essentially the same function.
 So, I would suggest that most American

 Christians, including those who believe in creation science, support the U.S.

-Bill of Rights, including the freedom of religion, speech and assembly.
+Bill of Rights, including the freedom of religious belief, religious speech, religious assembly and proselytizing.
 They

 would support the right of Wiccans and spell casters to follow their religious

 and magickal beliefs, even though they may disagree with them theologically.

 I assume that you are objecting to the Wiccan and spell casting

 on our web site.
 These ads are chosen and placed by Google

 and are outside of our control.
 To remove ads that people want to place would be